Cover image for Bain Case Interview 2026: Format, PE Cases, Practice

 The Bain Capital Connection

 Bain & Company founded Bain Capital, now one of the world's largest PE firms with approximately $215 billion in assets under management as of early 2026 (Bain Capital).
-This heritage means PE-style cases — evaluate an acquisition target, assess a portfolio company, calculate investment returns — appear more frequently at Bain than at BCG or McKinsey.
+This heritage means PE-style cases, such as evaluating an acquisition target, assessing a portfolio company, or calculating investment returns, appear more frequently at Bain than at BCG or McKinsey.
 If you've only prepared profitability and market entry cases, you have a gap.
+For the corporate-history and career distinction, see Bain Capital vs Bain & Company.

 What Bain Evaluates